 Hong Kong’s subtropical climate makes it fairly hot and humid year-round.
 Summer (June - September) is hot and humid with occasional showers and thunderstorms.
 This is the time of year when typhoons are most likely to occur, causing flooding and landslides.
 The temperature remains significantly cooler from October through February.
 Clear, sunny days make October-November the best time to visit.

-According to the Center for Disease Control, there are no health vaccinations required for travel to Hong Kong, but immunization against polio, tetanus, typhoid and hepatitis are recommended.
+According to the Center for Disease Control, there are no requirements for travel to Hong Kong, but immunization against polio, tetanus, typhoid and hepatitis are recommended.
 Be sure to take insect repellent!

 The Hong Kong dollar is an internationally recognized currency, separate from China's.
-Although the currency is pegged to the U.S. dollar, you may find some variation in the rates actually available.
 Please review the current exchange rate for the Hong Kong dollar.

 Hong Kong is a well-known shopper’s paradise.
 From glitzy malls and upscale department stores to one-of-a-kind boutiques and charming street markets, Hong Kong offers a dazzling variety of goods.
-Shop for clothes, electronics, traditional Chinese handicrafts, leather goods and more.
+Shop for designer clothing, electronics, watches, jewelry, traditional Chinese handicrafts, leather goods and more.
 Top quality cosmetics are also a popular item to purchase in Hong Kong as they are duty free.
 Note that prices can vary greatly from store to store, so be sure to shop around.

-220 V. You will need a voltage converter, and plug adapter in order to use U.S. appliances.
+220 volts.
+Plugs A, I & G. You will need a voltage converter and plug adapter in order to use U.S. appliances.
 We recommend getting a universal adapter and converter kit before your tour to Hong Kong.
-View more information about electrical standards around the world
+View more information about electrical standards around the world.

 See our blog post on using your cell phone abroad.